 This can often seem very confusing to patients, because there are so many excuses different clinics have as to why it takes so long to complete an abortion procedure.
-The answer is actually not complex at all, because it is all simply about how patients are scheduled in some abortion clinics.
-Most delays are due to the fact that some abortion clinics schedule everyone at the same time and maybe just one or two days a week or on limited days such Saturdays.
-If the doctor does not work there as their primary job, you may have to wait for a doctor to arrive which can be unpredictable as doctors can’t always predict when they are available from other responsibilities.
+The answer is actually not complex at all, because it is all simply about how patients are scheduled in many abortion clinics.
+Most delays are due to the fact that limited option abortion clinics schedule everyone at the same time, in groups, and maybe just one or two days a week or on limited days such Saturdays.
+This is often why the part -time limited care clinics often advise patients the office visit will take 5-6 hours.
+The extra time, while unnecessary, is just spent waiting to obtain care.
+If the doctor does not work at the clinic as their primary job, you may have to wait for this doctor to arrive which can be unpredictable as doctors can’t always predict when they are available from other responsibilities.
 This method of scheduling may make your appointment on a first-come, first-serve basis.
-If you get there at your scheduled time, you may have to wait for hours to be seen.
+If you get there at your scheduled time, you may have to literally wait for hours to be seen.
 Also, if a facility doesn’t have a regularly scheduled physician, patients may have to wait for the part-time independent physician to arrive, sometimes after finishing their primary job.
 Abortion clinics that only offer services on certain limited days with contracted physicians are not always available, so weekends and unusual scheduling times are common.
 This can result in large groups of patients being scheduled all at the same time on these days, which can be on Saturdays usually.
 In these overbooked environments, usually everyone gets the same appointment time and depending on when you arrive in line, your wait can be several hours long.
 Fortunately, patients now have more options then they did back then.

 At Florida Women’s Center, we feel that all patients should be treated personally and privately with only one-on-one care and always be provided the personal ability to ask private questions.
 Our physician always speaks personally to every patient and invites patients to ask any question they may have and we have found patients truly appreciate this personal care.
 Our physicians perform all their own ultrasounds for enhanced safety and thoroughness.
 We know that all patients are different, and this personal experience with the physician is and should be kept always private and personal.
 Our physicians are available when you are scheduled, and we don’t have delays or cancellations that are common in clinics due to the unexpected conflicts in the standard abortion clinic’s physician’s regular practice or the inability to obtain an outside physician for the pre-scheduled day.
 This can be very frustrating for a patient seeking medical care at this important time period.
 We clearly recognize that many patients must drive several hours to obtain medical care for an abortion, and there is nothing worse than having the clinic tell you there has been some issue that in that clinic that has caused them to not have a physician on that day.
 That is simply not respectful of a patient’s time or emotional energy spent in getting there, and should never occur.